-Feedback from pupils, parents, teachers, governors and employers will be invited.
-Feedback will be used to contribute to the development of the school's careers programme to ensure it meets the needs of all pupils.
+Feedback from students, parents, teachers, governors and employers will be invited.
+Feedback will be used to contribute to the development of the school's careers programme to ensure it meets the needs of all students.

-A careers leader will be appointed to ensure the leadership and coordination of a highquality careers programme.
+A careers leader will be appointed to ensure the leadership and coordination of a high-quality careers programme.
 The careers leader is recruited alongside the suggested requirements to ensure the role is correctly fulfilled.
+The careers leader is Nick Lamb.